 Agency recommendation Findings with the same opportunities and on equal terms regardless of gender identity (Curriculum for Compulsory School , 2011).
 1.3.3 General advice on additional support, special educational needs and action plans: It is the school's task to provide all learners with guidance and stimulation they need in their learning and in their personal development so that they can develop as far as possible according to their educational needs.
 Learners who easily reach the minimum knowledge requirements must be given the guidance and stimulation that they need to reach further in their knowledge development.
 The rules on guidance and stimulation mean that the school has a compensatory assignment.
 Education should take into account the different needs of all pupils, with the aim of balancing differences in their prerequisites.
 This involves organising activities for individuals, groups and schools so that learners are given the opportunity to develop as far as possible according to the education objectives.
 A learner who, due to a disability, has difficulty fulfilling the various knowledge requirements is to be given support aimed at minimising the consequences of disability.
-As a result, these learners are supported even if they reach minimum knowledge requirements. (www.skolverket.se/sitevision/proxy/publikationer/svid12 5dfee44715d35a5cdfa2899/5593 5574/wtpub/ws/skolbok/wpubext/trycksak/Blob/pdf3299.pdf?k=3299) education is cross-sectoral.
-(Policy outlines procedures to ensure the 1.4.1 The authorities have a general duty to co-operate in accordance with Chapter 6§ of the Administrative Procedure Act (SFS 2017:900).
-An authority shall ensure that contact with individuals is smooth and simple.
+As a result, these learners are supported even if they reach minimum knowledge requirements. (www.skolverket.se/sitevision/proxy/publikationer/svid12 5dfee44715d35a5cdfa2899/5593 5574/wtpub/ws/skolbok/wpubext/trycksak/Blob/pdf3299.pdf?k=3299) 1.4 Legislation and policy for inclusive1.4.2education is cross-sectoral.(Policy outlines procedures to ensure the 1.4.1 The authorities have a general duty to co-operate in accordance with Chapter 6§ of the Administrative Procedure Act (SFS 2017:900).
+An authority shall ensure that contact with individuals is smooth and simple. efficient co-ordination of services, as well as clearly defining roles and responsibilities.)
 1.4.2 All decisions concerning the implementation of the Education Act and the curriculum are made within the local self-government of the municipalities.
 There is therefore great